 Statement of licensing policy

-Licensing authorities have to publish a licensing policy statement which sets out the approach to licensing and licensing enforcement.
+Licensing authorities have to publish a licensing policy statement.
+This sets out the approach to licensing and enforcement.
 The policy provides the framework within which applications and other licensing permissions will be considered.

 Our current licensing policy statement was reviewed, approved and published in 2017.

 The Licensing Act 2003 (Mandatory Licensing Conditions) Order 2010 sets out five conditions that apply to all licensed premises and those with a club premises certificate.

 The conditions are to: